 ".
 There is a whole chapter with diagrams on simple

 solutions using FC-AL hubs and shared tape drives.
 You don't need expensive software for a simple solution like this either.
 You can simply alternate access between the cluster nodes for backup, using the integrated Windows backup utility.
 Since you are going to be using a

 , you will require shared disk for the application resources (this can be a simple shelf of

+based drives through a hub) and an HBA in each server for disk and another for tape (connected to another hub).
 This should not run you more than a few grand to implement.
 Remember that when using hubs, always keep the disk traffic separate from the tape traffic by using dedicated loops for each.